 I can't help but laugh to myself as I'm putting this post together this morning.
 I'm sharing my rustic farmhouse entry from my current home in the suburbs.

-Having a “farmhouse” entry is what makes me smile.
+Having a "farmhouse" entry is what makes me smile.
 You see, I grew up on a beef and dairy farm in Missouri, but I now live right in the middle of a suburban neighborhood.

 The childhood farmhouse entry I remember was certainly nothing like what I'm showing you today.The entry to our home was filled with legit farm boots covered in legit cow manure, flannel jackets, coveralls to protect us from the harsh winters, all sorts of heavy winter caps, and stacks of wood for the fireplace.

 I cannot recall off-white pillows and upholstered chairs in my childhood rustic, farmhouse entry.
 But, I love the memories of my home then!